Random-Access-Exomemory/fosscord.py/docs/migrating.rst

 :meth:`Client.connect` has gained a new keyword argument, ``reconnect`` that defaults to ``True`` which controls the reconnect logic.
-When enabled, the client will automatically reconnect in all instances of your internet going offline or Discord going offline with exponential back-off.
+When enabled, the client will automatically reconnect in all instances of your internet going offline or Fosscord going offline with exponential back-off.

 :meth:`Client.run` and :meth:`Client.start` gains this keyword argument as well, but for most cases you will not need to specify it unless turning it off.